nephantes/dolphinnext-tutorial/README.md

 2. While running the container;

-docker run -m 10G -p 8080:80 -v ~/export:/export -ti ummsbiocore/dolphinnext-studio /bin/bash
+docker run --privileged -m 10G -p 8080:80 -v ~/export:/export -ti ummsbiocore/dolphinnext-studio /bin/bash

 3. After you start the container, you need to start the mysql and apache server usign the command below;